 Customer experience mapping has many benefits, it helps companies to understand what their customers go through and improve the quality of services.
 And here are the main benefits of using customer experience mapping for different areas of your business:

 - Marketing: Your marketing will be significantly improved once you start using customer experience mapping.
 Your marketing team will be able to step into customers’ shoes and see their actions from the customer’s perspective.
-Because you will now have a better understanding of your audience, you will be able to deliver your messages more effectively and maybe even reduce the cost of your marketing.
+Because you will now have a better understanding of your audience, you will be able to deliver your messages more effectively and maybe even reduce the cost of your digital marketing.

 - Sales Training: Customer experience mapping allows you to better understand what elements of your sales strategy work better than others which helps your sales team create a more efficient plan of action.
 At the same time, you will be able to improve your customer personas.